Geriatric Care Manager & Facilitator of Final Wishes FAQ

 How do I convince my parents?

 Vey carefully.
 Part of my role as a social worker is to walk families through they maze of "help" and what it means, literally and financially.
 In my experience I have found the "drip feed method" to be really beneficial with the elderly.
-The elderly need to be able to continue to make as many choices as they can as they get older, with safety being the primary goal.
+The elderly need to be able to continue to make as many choices as they can as they get older, with consequences that are safe.
+Safety is the primary goal.